 The hotels are up to speed with the demand for the Christmas and New Year period, so whatever your taste or 'pocket' Madeira has it all.

-Our New Year’s Eve was spent at the amazing Quinta das Vistas higher up the valley of Funchal and this sophisticated, elegant hotel created the five star quality and service that has made this stunning hotel famous.
-The hotel has 63 bedrooms and 3 junior suites rooms, a fabulous swimming pool set in beautiful gardens, it also has amazing views over the Atlantic Ocean.
+Our New Year’s Eve was spent at the amazing Quinta das Vistas Palace Garden Hotel, higher up the valley of Funchal, and this sophisticated, elegant hotel had the five star quality and service that has made this stunning hotel famous.
+The hotel has 71 bedrooms and 3 junior suites, and a fabulous swimming pool set in beautiful gardens.
+It also has amazing views over the Atlantic Ocean.
 Funchal Bay is an amphitheatre that is transformed with thousands of twinkling lights, setting the scene for the spectacular firework display.
-Our six course meal with accompanying wines was wonderful.
-Everyone dressed up and looks amazing from tuxedo to smart to evening dress to cocktail dress everyone ready for the big night.
+Our six-course meal with accompanying wines was wonderful.
+Everyone dressed up and looked amazing from tuxedos to smart evening and cocktail dresses - everyone was ready for the big night.
 The food was excellent and the wine divine, music was played by a very talented lady that kept us entertained throughout our meal, hats for the men and coronets for the ladies all added to the fun of the evening.
-At 11.45pm we all went out on to the La Belle Terrace with our glasses of sparkling wine and drank the toast to the New Year, a large sign that is lit up on the hill side changes to 2016 and we toasted the New Year, not forgetting the tradition to eat 12 grapes and make twelve wishes one for each month of the year.
-After the celebrations the ships in the harbour start to set sail again, to party into the night.
-Another tradition is to eat chicken broth and have a light sandwich to help you continue the celebration for longer - soup no -bed yes!!
+At 11.45pm we all went out on to the La Belle Terrasse with our glasses of sparkling wine.
+At midnight, a large sign that was lit up on the hillside changed to 2016, and we toasted the New Year, not forgetting the tradition of eating 12 grapes and making twelve wishes - one for each month of the year.
+After the celebrations, the ships in the harbour started to set sail again, to party on into the night.
+Another tradition is to eat chicken broth and have a light sandwich to help you continue the celebration for longer - soup no - bed yes!!

-Now if you want an 'Away from it All' Hotel then the Quinta do Lorde Resort is the place for you.
-This hotel complex is a 'village' with its own church and marina and an infinity pool that flows into the Atlantic.
-It is ideal for weddings and honeymoons but choose out of season as the main season gets rather busy around the complexes three pools and restaurant.
-It is 30 minutes drive out of Funchal so a car is essential if you stay there and want to explore the island.
-It has good sized rooms and the food is varied and plentiful, it is mainly buffet style but on New Year’s Eve it is a 6 course meal served at the table.
-Also the hotel does take guests into Funchal to watch the firework display at a very good vantage point.
-This hotel has got a lot to offer the guest and it also has a harbour where many boats are moored and a lovely bar for light snacks and drinks called the Captain's Bar.
-You can access diving at the Dive Centre situated on the harbour and small boats can be hired for fishing or just a short trip around the headland.
+Now if you want an 'Away From it All' Hotel then the Quinta do Lorde Resort is the place for you.
+This hotel complex is a 'village' with its own church, marina and an infinity pool that flows into the Atlantic.
+It is ideal for weddings and honeymoons but choose out of season as the main season gets rather busy around the complex’s three pools and restaurant.
+It is a 30 minutes’ drive out of Funchal, so a car is essential if you stay there and want to explore the island.
+It has good-sized rooms, and the food is varied and plentiful, it is mainly buffet style but on New Year’s Eve it is a 6-course meal served at the table.
+Also, the hotel does take guests into Funchal to watch the firework display at a very good vantage point.
+This hotel has got a lot to offer the guests and it also has a harbour where many boats are moored and a lovely bar for light snacks and drinks called The Captain's Bar.
+You can access diving at the Dive Centre situated on the harbour, and small boats can be hired for fishing or just for a short trip around the headland.
 The hotel is ideal for walkers as the surrounding area is dramatic and encourages you to get your boots on!.

-The Christmas and New Year’s celebrations start early for the locals at the 'Night at the Market' on the 23rd of December which has always been a traditional day on which the people go there to buy fresh vegetables and seasonal fruits for the holidays.
-Now this is 'party night' for many locals, the invention of fridges and freezers have stopped the rush to buy fresh food but the tradition carries on.
-On New Year's Eve there are parties everywhere,,the town is very lively and full of people.
-The festivities continue on the 5th of January the eve of the Three Wise Men when locals gather in groups to sing Twelfth Night Songs at the Municipal Garden of Funchal
+The Christmas and New Year’s celebrations start early at the 'Night at the Market' on the 23rd of December, which has always been a traditional day on which the thousands of locals go there to buy fresh vegetables and seasonal fruits for the holidays, along with flowers, sweets and typical Christmas gifts.
+This is 'party night' for many locals.
+The invention of fridges and freezers have stopped the rush to buy fresh food, but the tradition carries on.
+On New Year's Eve there are parties everywhere, the bars are open all night and the town is very lively and full of people.
+The festivities continue on the 5th of January, the eve of the Three Wise Men, when the locals gather in groups to sing Twelfth Night Songs at the Municipal Garden of Funchal.